MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-white-paper.md

 ## MLOps Maturity Model

-The purpose of the MLOps maturity model is to help clarify the principles and practices and identify gaps in an existing organization's attempt to implement MLOps.
+The purpose of the MLOps maturity model is to help clarify the principles, practices, and identify gaps in an existing organization's attempt to implement MLOps.
 It is also a way to show a customer how to incrementally grow their MLOps capability rather than overwhelming them with everything at once.
 And, it should be used as a guide to estimate the scope of the work for the engagement, establish success criteria, and identify deliverables to be handed over at the conclusion of the engagement.

 The MLOps Maturity Model is built upon the following levels of technical capability: